vespoli/skeleton/client/src/js/lib/readme.md

-# For non bower 3rd party scripts
+# For non bower 3rd party scripts and offline libraries for CDN fallbacks like jQuery or Angular